christinesalim/Nasa/README.md

 1. A user can get a list of habitable exoplanets
 2. A user can schedule a launch to a habitable exoplanet
 3. A user can update or delete an existing launch
+4. A user can view the upcoming launches scheduled by the user
-4. A user can view the launch history
+5. A user can view the launch history from user scheduled and SpaceX launches

 ## Planetary Data Background